betalgo/openai/Readme.md

 I am incredibly busy.
 If I forgot your name, please accept my apologies and let me know so I can add it to the list.

 ## Changelog
+### 7.1.0-beta
+- Function Calling: We're releasing this version to bring in a new feature that lets you call functions faster.
+But remember, this version might not be perfectly stable and we might change it a lot later.
+A big shout-out to @rzubek for helping us add this feature.
+Although I liked his work, I didn't have enough time to look into it thoroughly.
+Still, the tests I did showed it was working, so I decided to add his feature to our code.
+This lets everyone use it now.
+Even though I'm busy moving houses and didn't have much time, seeing @rzubek's help made things a lot easier for me.
+- Support for New Models: This update also includes support for new models that OpenAI recently launched.
+I've also changed the naming style to match OpenAI's.
+Model names will no longer start with 'chat'; instead, they'll start with 'gpt_3_5' and so on.
 ### 7.0.0
 - The code now supports .NET 7.0.
 Big cheers to @BroMarduk for making this happen.
 - The library now automatically disposes of the Httpclient when it's created by the constructor.
 This feature is thanks to @BroMarduk.